tytso/xfstests-bld/Documentation/what-is-xfstests.md

 file system configurations which will use /dev/vdd.

-The /dev/vde and /dev/vdf file systems are the BIGTEST and BIGSCRATCH disks, and are used for those file system configrations which require a 20GB TEST and SCRATCH device.
-Like the TEST-1K device, the BIGTEST device will be reformated using mke2fs at the beginning of an xfstests run for that file system configuration.
+The /dev/vde and /dev/vdf file systems are the BIGTEST and BIGSCRATCH disks, and are used for those file system configurations which require a 20GB TEST and SCRATCH device.
+Like the TEST-1K device, the BIGTEST device will be reformatted using mke2fs at the beginning of an xfstests run for that file system configuration.

 The gce-xfstests uses the same set of block devices, although instead